OysteinAmundsen/home/README.md

 app.init();
 ```

 Angular SSR process is here used as an express middleware, which NestJS has support for.
 So I could probably move the entire rendering process inside a `NestMiddleware`.
+I will probably experiment with this later.

 ## Service-worker